This post contains affiliate links. Visit our Disclosure page for details.

-One of the reasons why I opted for the Samsung Note 3 (the 4 is now available) was because I wanted something that could almost completely replace the need for a laptop when needed.
+One of the reasons why I opted for the Samsung Note 3 was because I wanted something that could almost completely replace the need for a laptop when needed.
 If you’re a blogger that’s only traveling for a short amount of time then I’d say leave the laptop at home and travel ultra-light just with this.

 It has a 15-megapixel camera so it can replace a regular point and shoot for basic blog photos.
 You can edit them with various apps then upload them straight to all social media outlets and your blog on the go.

 You can also download the free Polaris app which is like Microsoft Office allowing you to easily work on blog posts offline which you can then copy and paste into your WordPress app when ready.

 As a digital nomad this is also one of my most important blogging tools because it allows me to work offline and make the most of my long transpiration journeys without Internet.
 It’s more compact and discreet than a laptop so it makes it more convenient to do this without making you a massive target.

 A small notebook for taking notes is always a useful blogging tool especially in areas where you may not one to bring out your super expensive gadgets or when they’ve run out of batter power.
 Never forget your important ideas and write down travel details too!

 Not only do portable chargers help charge your phone but other small electronics such as an ereader or tablet too.
 It’s a bit of extra bulk to carry but not being powered up as a working nomad is never an option.

 Do you work while you travel?
 What are your essential blog tools or digital nomad gadgets?
 Share in the comments below!